dullhunk/placement-visits/index.md

 * AOB
 * For tutees, there's some more guidance on these meetings at [www.cdyf.me/starting#visits](https://www.cdyf.me/starting#visits)

-## Scheduling the meeting with your tutee using Outlook
+## Scheduling meetings using Outlook

 Students typically finish their placements anytime between June and August, so it's usually best to have the meeting before June.